sfu-ireceptor/turnkey-service-php/README.md

 ```

-An empty array is returned because the database is currently empty.
+An empty array is returned because the database is currently empty:
 ```
 []
 ```